|

 Regular sauna sessions boost white blood cell production and enhance immunological defense.

-A study by the National Library of Medicine has confirmed that sauna bathing could be recommended for athletes to enhance immunological defence.
+A 2013 study has confirmed that sauna bathing could be recommended for athletes to enhance immunological defence8.

 7. Mental Health, Stress Relief, and Sleep Benefits